devzeeh/pdf-tutorial-Golang/README.md

 - **pdfcpu** - For PDF manipulation and security features
 - **maroto** - For structured documents like invoices and reports

-> The project is designed for developers who want to learn how to work with PDFs using Go.
-Each example is clearly explained in the code to help you understand and implement PDF features in your own projects.
+The project is designed for **newbies and developers who just started in Go** and want to learn how to work with PDFs using Go.
+Each example is explained in the code to help you understand and implement PDF features in your own projects.